YakNazim/fireSIM-Matlab-toolbox/README.md

 **Jet fires** : Geometrical properties, flow properties, heatflux over distance, thermal effects - probabilities of death or injury.

+You can also define custom targets at a specific distance from the center of the fire to evaluate the heatflux it receives and the probability of death/injury at that location.

 **Gas outflow** :  Outflow from tanks/vessels : evolution of  flowrate, pressure, and other properties over time.

 *only in no wind conditions.